BICENTENNIAL TRIBUTE

 JM: Captain Byron, my lord

-B reddens - searches for Mantons - and broadswords, as back-up
+B starts and reddens - searches for Mantons - and broadswords, as back-up

-B: 'Tis well for you to joke re. my English Bards, Harness!
-I will yet have much agitation on Golders Green re. those regretful jabs into the ribs of the rascally rhymers in that cursèd Satire (to self: humph! - perchance, you scamp, you shall receive a visit this eve from the Black Friar)
+B: Sink me on Sunday if you’re not right, Harness! (shakes fist at the fine Elizabethan fireplace) - to return to this excorable kennel was madness! - for certes, I will yet have much agitation on Golders Green re. those regretful jabs into the ribs of those rascally rhymers in that cursèd Satire (to self: humph! - perchance, you scamp, you shall receive a visit this eve from the Black Friar)

 B: Joe? - aye, he is as much a part of Newstead as the monks Sarcophigii

-CB: Speaking of same, dear cousin - I had assumed you living so remotely meant you had imbibed the atmosphere of this place - and intended to turn monk yourself
+CB: Speaking of same, dear cousin - I had assumed - what with you living so remotely - you had perhaps imbibed the atmosphere of this place, and intended to turn monk yourself

 B ponders briefly on the possibility of taking holy orders

 Hs: Where ye devil is Susan?
-(S emerges with plates of lobster claws) - thank you, my dear little scouse (chews claws) - now, shall we all be blessed with the presence of our roguish Hobhouse?
+(S emerges with plates of lobster claws) - thank you, my dear little Scouse (chews claws) - now, shall we all be blessed with the presence of our unfragrant lieutenant, Mr. Hobhouse?

-B muses wistfully on the impossibility of a military career
+B muses wistfully on the impossibility of a legal career

 B(kicks brandy cellarette): Curses! - the unmanly misery of doing nothing but make love - and enemies - and verses - and male offspring of the bar sinister